Somer Assault

-Somer Assault, known as Mesopotamia in Japan, is a video game developed and published by Atlus in 1991 for the TurboGrafx-16.
-This side-scrolling action game features an unnamed pink Slinky object/creature as the protagonist which can fire bullets from its sides, jump, and slink along walls in its quest to stop an evil sorceress.
+Somer Assault, known as Mesopotamia in Japan, is a side-scrolling action game developed and published by Atlus in 1991 for the TurboGrafx-16.
+It features an unnamed pink Slinky object/creature as the protagonist, which can fire bullets from its sides, jump, and slink along walls in its quest to stop an evil sorceress.
 The title is a play on the word somersault, as the Slinky somersaults around the stage while assaulting enemies.

 Gameplay

 The Slinky is able to move along the floor, walls, and the ceiling by slinking along them; it can also make a short jump to move between walls and platforms to slink to a different section of each stage.
 The Slinky is also equipped with a machine gun that fires from both sides of it to take out the myriad of enemies swarming in each stage.
 The player is given several hit points which can be increased with power-ups, several lives should the player die, and unlimited continues.
 A time limit is given for each level, and the goal is to reach the boss of the stage and defeat it before time expires.

 Players are asked to enter their date of birth at the start of the game.
 This causes one boss to fire power-ups as gifts rather than damaging shots (for example, entering a birthday of April 27 will cause the Taurus boss to fire power-ups at the Slinky rather than damaging shots).